 Larry Mogelonsky, MBA, P. Eng.

 Larry Mogelonsky earned an Honors Bachelor of Engineering degree from Concordia University in Montreal, Quebec followed by a Masters of Business Administration from McMaster University in Hamilton, Ontario.
-He holds a Professional Engineering accreditation in the provinces of Ontario and Quebec.
-Working for several years as a civil engineer, seven years at Procter & Gamble with five as a brand manager and a year at Pepsico for the Frito Lay division, he was ready for a change.
+He holds Professional Engineering accreditations in the provinces of Ontario and Quebec.
+Working for several years as a civil engineer, seven years in brand management at Procter & Gamble and a year at Pepsico for the Frito Lay division, he was ready for a change.

 His new agency had a single-minded goal – to apply the strategic marketing principals that he had learned to the hospitality industry.
 He never thought of it as a ’Toronto’ agency, as to do so would limit both creativity and opportunity.
 Rather, the mantra was to be Canada’s hotel communications agency for the world.
 At the time, however, that line of thinking was far from traditional as the communications industry was all regionally biased.
 While other similar firms strived to perfect their execution, LMA looked to holistically refine communications objectives and sales propositions.